andrewboring/andrewboring.github.io/src/pages/home.md

 Home: yes
 Template: home

 This is my website.
-It serves as a blog, a portfolio, and depending on your level of interest, original content with which you may amuse yourself.
+It serves as a blog and a portfolio, mostly.